`

 According to The Revised Code of Washington (RCW), a simple misdemeanor is part of the least serious crime classification, with a maximum sentence of up to $1,000 in fines and 90 days in jail.
 A couple of examples of a simple misdemeanor are shoplifting and disorderly conduct.

 The RCW also designates maximum penalties for the more serious type of misdemeanor, a gross misdemeanor.
 A maximum penalty is up to one year in jail and up to $5,000 in fines.
-Gross misdemeanors include a restraining order violation and a charge of driving under the influence (assuming it’s a first offense.)
+Gross misdemeanors include a restraining order violation and a charge of driving under the influence (assuming it’s a first criminal offense.)

 What Are the Maximum Penalties for Felonies?